NethServer/nethsecurity/docs/build.md

 Note: before submitting a patch using this method, please try to open a pull request to the upstream repository!

+## Override upstream packages

+It is possible to replace upstream packages with local ones.
+This is usefull when you want to use a more recent version then the one already released by OpenWrt.

+To replace an upstream package just create a new package with the same name inside the `packages` directory.

 ## Package signing

 All packages are signed with the following public key generated with [OpenBSD signify](nextsecurity-pub.key).